SSC Combined Graduate Level Examination 2018 Mode of Selection

-- The Staff Selection Commission will recommend the candidates in the Merit List on the basis of the aggregate marks obtained by the candidates in the SSC Combined Graduate Level written examination and preference exercised by the candidates in the SSC Application Form 2016 for different posts.
-Once the candidate has been given his / her first available preference, as per his / her merit,he / she will not be considered for any other options.
-Candidates are, therefore,advised to exercise preference in Application Form carefully.
-The option / preference once exercised by the candidates will be treated as Final and Irreversible.
+Merit list will be prepared on the basis of overall performance of candidates in Tier-I, Tier-II and Tier-III Examinations.
+Final selection of candidates, in each category, will be made on the basis of aggregate marks scored by them in Tier-I,Tier-II and Tier-III examinations and preference of posts exercised by them.
+Once the candidate has been given his / her first available preference, as per his / her merit,he / she will not be considered for any other option.
+Candidates are, therefore,advised to exercise preference of posts very carefully.
+The option / preference once exercised by the candidates will be treated as FINAL and IRREVERSIBLE.
 Subsequent request for change of allocation / service by candidates will not be entertained under any circumstances / reasons.

-A person with physical disability ( OH / HH / VH ) who qualifies the Staff Selection Commission’s examination under General standards can be appointed against an unreserved vacancy provided the post is identified suitable forpersons with disability of relevant category
+A person with disability who is selected on his / her own merit can beappointed against an unreserved vacancy provided the post is identified suitable forpersons with disability of relevant category

-Success in the SSC examination confers no right of appointment unless government is satisfied after such enquiry as may be considered necessary that the candidate is suitable in all respects of appointment to the service / SSC post.
+Success in the examination confers no right of appointment unless Government is satisfied after such enquiry as may be considered necessary that the candidate is suitable in all respects of appointment to the service / post.